followcrom/followcrom/README.md

 ### Contact

 📫 Feel free to reach out to me for any collaborations, projects, or just for a chat.
 [Get in touch](https://followcrom.online/contact/contact.php).
+Tight deadlines and high standards are part of my daily routine.

 [![Static Badge](https://img.shields.io/badge/followCrom-online-blue)](http://followcrom.online)